Chrome (band): 1980s

-1990s-2010s
+1990s–2020s

 In August 1995, Edge was found dead in his Redondo Beach apartment in California; the cause of death was heart failure.
 Edge had been in contact with Creed and talked about reforming Chrome.

 Alternative Press included Chrome in their 1996 list of "100 underground inspirations of the past 20 years."

 After she and Edge separated, Shine continued to compose songs.
 In 1997, after Edge's death, she released an album titled No Mad Nomad.
 The title referred to her late husband.
 In 2004, she began working and touring again with Creed.

 A Creed-led version of Chrome that featured previous members John and Hilary Stench released a series of albums and toured between 1997 and 2001.
 Creed later reactivated the Chrome name again, issuing a new album, Feel It Like a Scientist, in 2014.

 The group's next album, Techromancy, was released April 21, 2017, followed by a US tour.

-As of 2018, Chrome's current line-up consisted of Creed, Tommy Grenas, Aleph Omega, Lux Vibratus, Lou Minatti and Steve Fishman.
+In 2018, Chrome's lineup consisted of Creed, Tommy Grenas, Aleph Omega, Lux Vibratus, Lou Minatti and Steve Fishman.